gsilano/CrazyS/CONTRIBUTING.md

 ```

 ##### Work in progress PR
-As final note, in case you need to start a PR but you deem it still **work-in-progress** and don't want anyone to merge it by mistake, do the following:
+As final note, in case you need to start a PR but you deem it still **work-in-progress** and do not want anyone to merge it by mistake, do the following:
 - Put `[WIP]` at the beginning of the PR title.
 - Mark the PR with the label `"Status: In Progress"`.

-Once you're happy about your work, just remove the `[WIP]` tag as well as the label, and drop a message within the PR to notify the community that reviews are welcome and merging is now possible.
+Once you are happy about your work, just remove the `[WIP]` tag as well as the label, and drop a message within the PR to notify the community that reviews are welcome and merging is now possible.

 ### Development branch: `dev`